top of page

 Before Cooking Caramelized Onions With Jam

-When onions are rich dark brown (not burned), remove from heat, add the jam, and mix thoroughly.
+When onions are rich, dark brown (not burned), remove from heat, add the jam, and mix thoroughly.
 Store in the refrigerator for up to 2 months.

 Tip: It takes as much time to make one batch as it does four batches.
 The onions will reduce in volume by two-thirds.
-I've learned a 10" or 12" skillet can accommodate one batch of onions, and a 5.5 Dutch oven can accommodate 3 lbs. onions.
+I've learned a 10" or 12" skillet can accommodate one batch of onions, and a 5.5 Dutch oven can accommodate 3 lbs. of onions.
 I've usually got 2 or 3 pans working to make multiple batches for gifting.

 Something to Remember: As an Amazon Affiliate, purchase the fig preserves through the links in the recipe, and A Life Well Fed will receive a small percentage commission from Amazon.